IIIF/training/dhsi/day-three/creating-annotations.md

 # Annotation Exercises

 In this example we are going to have a look at Annotating in Mirador 2.
-Mirador provides an annotation plugin bu

 During the session I will go through the steps and feel free to follow along although if you get lost you can follow the instructions below.

+Another option to this browser based solution is to use [iiif-annotation-studio](https://github.com/atomotic/iiif-annotation-studio) which is a Desktop application.

 ## Step 1 - Open Mirador